Mental Health Monday- Anxious Thoughts Transformed in Truth

 Yet, when it comes to cycles of depression, mania, anxiety, and other mental illness elements, we fail to embrace this truth.
 The end of trials will come, and we will be stronger for it.
 Our stumbles don’t dictate failure; in Christ, they dictate growth.

-5 Replies to “Mental Health Monday- Devotional for Sinful Thinking”
+5 Replies to “Mental Health Monday- Anxious Thoughts Transformed in Truth”

 1. Thank you for sharing your first hand experience.
 I’ve especially worried about children during this time and the disruption of their schedules which at a young age is also a security.
 You have provided a great reminder of important truth for all of us: focus on Jesus and know that God can use our flaws.
 God Bless, Lisa!
 Your #fmf FB neighbor, Cindy